Stephen Barber & Sandi Harris, Lutemakers

 (Please also see No. 11 in the Six-course lutes section)..

-Our website was launched more than 14 years ago, in May 1998, when it originally consisted of just a 'Gallery' page and a 'For Sale' page.
+Our website was launched nearly 20 years ago, in May 1998, when it originally consisted of just a 'Gallery' page and a 'For Sale' page.
 We've expanded the format over the years to not only include descriptions of instruments that we are currently offering (along with a lot of supplementary information about the original instruments) but we also post here material which we think is relevant to the process of lutemaking, and which gives it a wider context, as well as other ancillary information for example, about the exhibitions we attend during the year.

 The Catalogue pages of this website contain brief descriptions of instruments which we are currently offering, many of which are illustrated with colour images.
 All of the instruments offered herein are based on our own extensive research and documentation; this aspect of our work involves visiting collections throughout Europe on a regular basis, thereby keeping abreast of the latest discoveries, and developments in research.
 A recent aspect of this approach was our being asked to examine and verify an important lute by Laux Maler which had appeared in early 2004.
 Its soundboard being off, we of course extensively photographed and measured it.